 9.8.1 Component Registration

-ContainerBuilder is not thread-safe and is designed to be used only on a single thread at the time the application starts up.
+ContainerBuilder and ComponentRegistryBuilder are not thread-safe and are designed to be used only on a single thread at the time the application starts up.
 This is the most common scenario and works for almost all applications.